-Contaminant Violation Yes/No Level Detected Unit MCLG MCL Likely Source of Contamination/ Comments Copper No 90 percent of results were less than 0.45.
+Contaminant Violation Yes/No Level Detected MCLG MCL Likely Source of Contamination/ Comments Copper No 90 percent of results were less than 0.37.
 No analysis results exceeded the MCL.
-Results ranged from ND to 1.1. ppm 1.3 AL=1.3 Corrosion of household plumbing systems; naturally present in the environment; leaching from wood preservatives.
+Results ranged from ND to 1.17. ppm 1.3 AL=1.3 Corrosion of household plumbing systems; naturally present in the environment; leaching from wood preservatives.
 This sample was taken from a private residence.
-Fluoride No RTST: 0.5 SWTP: 0.5 ppm 4 4 Erosion of natural deposits; water additive that promotes strong teeth.
-Lead No 90 percent of results were less than 3.6.
+Fluoride No RTST: 0.6 SWTP: 0.5 ppm 4 4 Erosion of natural deposits; water additive that promotes strong teeth.
+Lead No 90 percent of results were less than 5.
 No results exceeded the MCL.
-Results ranged from ND to 8.8. ppb 0 AL=15 Corrosion of household plumbing systems This sample was taken from a private residence.
-Nitrate (as Nitrogen) No RTST: 0.8 SWTP: 0.4 ppm 10 10 Runoff from fertilizer use; leaching from septic tanks; sewage; naturally present in the environment.
+Results ranged from ND to 14. ppb 0 AL=15 Corrosion of household plumbing systems This sample was taken from a private residence.
+Nitrate (as Nitrogen) No RTST: 0.42 SWTP: 0.42 ppm 10 10 Runoff from fertilizer use; leaching from septic tanks; sewage; naturally present in the environment.

 Antimony, Arsenic, Barium, Beryllium, Cadmium, Chromium, Cyanide, Mercury, Nickel, Nitrite, Selenium and Thallium were analyzed for but not detected by certified laboratory analysis.

-Asbestos was analyzed in 2018 and was not detected.
-Asbestos is scheduled to be resampled and analyzed in 2022.
+Asbestos was also analyzed but not detected by certified laboratory analysis.

-Sodium was detected in laboratory analysis (SWTP: 13.2 ppm, RTST: 14.8 ppm).
+Sodium was detected in laboratory analysis (SWTP: 18.5 ppm, RTST: 18.5 ppm).
 Sodium does not have National Primary Drinking Water Regulation or a Secondary Drinking Water Regulation.
 Sodium comes primarily from water treatment chemicals used to adjust water pH and from the erosion of natural deposits.